asearfos/chipper/docs/chipper_manual.md

     *Careful not to hit submit or toss twice in a row.
 If you think the button did not work, it might just be loading the next file.
-The **buttons should turn blue if they have been selected** and will be gray again when the new image is loaded.*
+The **buttons should turn blue if they have been selected** and will be gray again when the new image is loaded.
+However, if you do accidentally skip or toss a song you can use the “Back” button to return to the previous song.*

 Once you have parsed all the files in a folder, there will be a new folder called *SegSyllsOutput_YYYYMMDD_THHMMSS*.
 For every WAV file that was